mwcz/palebluepixel/jekyll-test/_posts/2011-11-17-bouncey-canvas-physics.md

 layout: post
 title: Bouncey - canvas physics
 date: 2011-11-17 21:25:00
-categories: html5 canvas physics javascript bouncey
+tags: html5 canvas physics javascript bouncey
+categories: blog
 ---

 This is Bouncey.
 It's a simple physics demo I wrote in early/mid 2011, with some contributions and bugfixes from my good friend Greg Gardner.